williamtyn/heritage-housing-issues/README.md

 ** the price of sales is more than 10% different from what the model has predicted.
 Say, the model predict Price at 100 000$, and after bidding the proposed price from buyer is 85 000$.
 * The output is defined as a numerical value for price in dollars.
 The prediction is made on the fly (not in batches).

+<h2 id="data-preparation">Data Preparation</h2>
+<h3 id="data-cleaning">Data Cleaning</h3>

+**Drop features**
+* EnclosedPorch
+Had **90,7%** of missing data.
+Due to that high amount of missing data, we descided to drop the feature.

+**Mean value**
+* BedroomAbvGr
+We must asume that all houses have bedrooms above ground so the best descision is to fill the missing rows with the mean.

+* GarageYrBlt
+We first asumed that if there was NaN in this data, the House didn´t have a garage.
+But after inspecting the data we found that some rows had information in GarageArea but not in YearBuilt, therefore we descided to use the mean method for this feature.

+* LotFrontage
+It is reasonable to assume that NaN means 0 (no street is connected).
+But the smallest value for this feature is 21 which is far from 0.
+Therefore we use the mean method for this feature.

+**NaN to 0**
+* 2ndFlrSF
+We assume that NaN is not filled in because the house does not have a second floor, therefore we change the value from NaN to 0.

+* MasVnrArea
+We assume that NaN is not filled in because the house does not have masonry veneer walls, therefore we change the value from NaN to 0.

+* WoodDeckSF
+We assume that NaN is not filled in because the house does not have wooddeck, therefore we change the value from NaN to 0.

+**NaN to None**
+* BsmtFinType1
+We assume this feature have missing values when the house don´t have a basement.

+* GarageFinish
+We assume this feature have missing values when the house don´t have a garage.

 <h2 id="dashboard-design">Dashboard Design</h2>
 <h3 id="dashboard-1">Page 1: Quick Project Summary</h3>